Joshua 18

 11And the lot of the tribe of the children of Benjamin came up according to their families: and the coast of their lot came forth between the children of Judah and the children of Joseph.
 12And their border on the north side was from Jordan; and the border went up to the side of Jericho on the north side, and went up through the mountains westward; and the goings out thereof were at the wilderness of Bethaven.
 13And the border went over from thence toward Luz, to the side of Luz, which is Bethel, southward; and the border descended to Atarothadar, near the hill that lieth on the south side of the nether Bethhoron.
 14And the border was drawn thence, and compassed the corner of the sea southward, from the hill that lieth before Bethhoron southward; and the goings out thereof were at Kirjathbaal, which is Kirjathjearim, a city of the children of Judah: this was the west quarter.
 15And the south quarter was from the end of Kirjathjearim, and the border went out on the west, and went out to the well of waters of Nephtoah:

-The first lot drawn after the long delay falls to the smallest of the tribes: the lot of the tribe of the children of Benjamin came up according to their families: and the coast of their lot came forth between the children of Judah and the children of Joseph (v.
-11).
-The single most important detail is in those last words - Benjamin's portion lies between Judah to the south and the house of Joseph to the north.
 Benjamin is the youngest son of Jacob, the little brother, and his tribe is correspondingly small; yet the lot sets him in the most consequential seam of the whole land, the narrow strip of hill country between the two greatest tribal powers.
-This is not a backwater.
 The central ridge route runs through it; the approaches to the high country pass through it; and along its southern border sit the heights that will one day be Jerusalem.
 A small tribe is given a small parcel - and that small parcel turns out to be the hinge of the nation.
-The lot, cast before the LORD, has placed the least of the brothers at the very centre of the story.

 What follows reads like a surveyor's field-notes, and it is worth slowing down rather than skimming.
 The border is traced with painstaking care - north from the Jordan, up past the side of Jericho, through the mountains to the wilderness of Bethaven (v.
 12); over toward Luz, which is Bethel, down to Atarothadar and the slopes of lower Bethhoron (v.
 13); round by the sea to Kirjathbaal, which is Kirjathjearim, a city of the children of Judah (v.
 14); and along the south by the waters of Nephtoah (v.
 15).
-The detail is not tedium; it is the careful record of a real people receiving a real place, ridge by ridge and well by well.
-Notice too the old names being pinned to new ones: Luz, which is Bethel - the very spot where Jacob, Benjamin's own father, had seen the ladder set up to heaven and named the place the house of God.
-The land Benjamin inherits is soaked in the memory of the promises made to his fathers.
-To map the border is, in a way, to retrace the faithfulness of God across generations - the God who gave a word to Jacob at Bethel now giving the ground itself to Jacob's youngest son.

 16And the border came down to the end of the mountain that lieth before the valley of the son of Hinnom, and which is in the valley of the giants on the north, and descended to the valley of Hinnom, to the side of Jebusi on the south, and descended to Enrogel, 17And was drawn from the north, and went forth to Enshemesh, and went forth toward Geliloth, which is over against the going up of Adummim, and descended to the stone of Bohan the son of Reuben, 18And passed along toward the side over against Arabah northward, and went down unto Arabah: 19And the border passed along to the side of Bethhoglah northward: and the outgoings of the border were at the north bay of the salt sea at the south end of Jordan: this was the south coast.
 20And Jordan was the border of it on the east side.
 This was the inheritance of the children of Benjamin, by the coasts thereof round about, according to their families.

 As the border swings around the south, it brushes against names that will carry enormous weight in the rest of the story.
 It runs by the valley of the son of Hinnom (v.
 16) - the ravine that would later become a byword for judgment and ruin - and to the side of Jebusi on the south.
 Jebusi is the stronghold of the Jebusites, the ridge that will become the city of David and the site of the temple.
-Here it is only a point on a property line, a marker the surveyors note as they trace Benjamin's southern edge.
-The border touches the very heights that will one day hold the throne of David and the house of the LORD - and passes on, almost without comment.
-There is something arresting in that restraint.
-The most important hill in the world, at this moment, is just a boundary stone on a small tribe's allotment.
-The text does not yet know to make much of it; it simply records that Benjamin's line ran past the Jebusite ridge and on down to the salt sea (v.
-19), with the Jordan for its eastern border (v.
-20).
-The whole future of the city is folded, unmentioned, into a surveyor's plain description.

-21Now the cities of the tribe of the children of Benjamin according to their families were Jericho, and Bethhoglah, and the valley of Keziz, 22And Betharabah, and Zemaraim, and Bethel, 23And Avim, and Pharah, and Ophrah, 24And Chepharhaammonai, and Ophni, and Gaba; twelve cities with their villages: 25Gibeon, and Ramah, and Beeroth, 26And Mizpeh, and Chephirah, and Mozah, 27And Rekem, and Irpeel, and Taralah, 28And Zelah, Eleph, and Jebusi, which is Jerusalem, Gibeath, and Kirjath; fourteen cities with their villages.
+21Now the cities of the tribe of the children of Benjamin according to their families were Jericho, and Bethhoglah, and the valley of Keziz, 22And Betharabah, and Zemaraim, and Bethel, 23And Avim, and Parah, and Ophrah, 24And Chepharhaammonai, and Ophni, and Gaba; twelve cities with their villages: 25Gibeon, and Ramah, and Beeroth, 26And Mizpeh, and Chephirah, and Mozah, 27And Rekem, and Irpeel, and Taralah, 28And Zelah, Eleph, and Jebusi, which is Jerusalem, Gibeath, and Kirjath; fourteen cities with their villages.
 This is the inheritance of the children of Benjamin according to their families.

 The chapter closes with Benjamin's cities named in two groups - twelve and then fourteen - and the list is far from a dry inventory once you hear what is in it.
 Here is Jericho (v.
 21), the first city to fall when Israel crossed the Jordan.
 Here is Bethel (v.
 22), Jacob's house of God.
 Here is Gibeon (v.
 25), whose people had tricked Israel into a treaty, and Ramah and Mizpeh (vv.
 25-26), places that will loom large in the days of Samuel and the prophets.
-This small tribe's portion gathers up an astonishing amount of Israel's past and future into one compact territory.
-And from this little tribe, set between the giants, will come Israel's first king, Saul of Gibeah, and long after, another man of Benjamin who called himself a Hebrew of the Hebrews… of the tribe of Benjamin (Phil.
-3:5) and carried the Gospel to the ends of the earth.
-The least of the tribes is handed a portion freighted with the weight of the whole story.
-But the most consequential name is saved for the very end of the list.

 Where this echoes in Scripture